rionbr/meionav/01-diff-gene-exp/README.md

-# Differential gene expression analysis
+# Differential gene expressions and FPKM data

-Python and R code in this folder are used to define which genes are differentially expressed.
+`R` code in this folder are used to define which genes are differentially expressed.
+This folder also holds the FPKM data.

 ## R Session Info